john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

 ## Usage

-1. Prepare your review data in a suitable format (Must have Date, Review, Month, Year columns).
+1. Prepare your review data in a suitable format(have Date, Review, Month, and Year columns).
+You can also match the required columns when uploading the file.

-2. Upload the Data on the application.

-3. Download the Updated Dataset.
+2. The application will download the updated dataset and store it within.
+You can also download it from the browser.
 It should be populated with new Sentiment Score & Overall Columns.

-4. To check the various Data Graphs, check 'Data_Insights' on the side-menu and upload the Updated Dataset.
+3. To check the various Data Graphs, check 'Data Visuals'.
+These graphs will use the updated data.

-5. Still on the Data_Insights, an option to choose the type of graph will be displayed.
+4. Still on the Visuals, an option to choose the type of graph will be displayed.
 You can view 1 or all graphs.

-6. The tool will analyze the review scores and generate informative graphs to visualize the sentiment insights.

-7. Lastly, head to 'Business_Recommendation' and Upload the Updated Reviews Dataset.
+7. Lastly, head to 'Recommendations' for Business Insights informed by your Data and OpenAI's ***gpt4o model***.
-    - After uploading, the program will automatically generate the Recommendation using OpenAI's Engine ***gpt3.5-turbo model***,

 ## Contributing